bdavs3/Ben-Davis-Golang-Coding-Exercise-Golang-Software-Engineer/README.md

 - Instead of creating a more general **binary tree** structure, I created a **binary search tree** structure so that there would be strict rules for the placement of new nodes.
 - I allowed only integers (not floats) for the binary search tree.
 - I did not allow duplicate values for the binary search tree.
+- For program usage, I decided to allow the user to enter custom input rather than hard-coding input given in the challenge spec.
+I reserved hard-coded inputs for the testing modules.